 You can download Git for Mac, Windows, Linux or Solaris:

 Git commands are complex and difficult to master.
 For improving productivity you can use a graphical user interface (GUI).
 This is a program that may aid in your quest:

 I have installed on my PC these two:

 More tools: https://git-scm.com/download/gui/linux

 On server you can have 2 options.
 One is to host on the cloud and second is to host on your own server.
 Git repository can be installed on Linux or Windows servers.
 When you install Git it has only basic capabilities.
 Most popular cloud services include a web user interface:

-You can install GitLab server on your own environment.
-This will allow creation of very large projects and unlimited number of users in a private environment behind your firewall.
+You can install only GitLab on your own server.
+This will allow creation of very large, distributed projects.
+It can support unlimited number of users in a private environment behind a firewall.

 Read next: Software Architecture